beyzanurkuzhan/beyzanurkuzhan/README.md

 <h2>Hi, I'm Beyzanur KUZHAN.<h2/>

-I just graduated from the nursing department.
+<a>I just graduated from the nursing department.
 I aim to strengthen my knowledge in the field of healthcare with software.
 I aim to benefit people through various projects.
 To develop my education-related projects;
 In addition to my nursing education, I also received training in the child development program.
 I continue my work passionately to make healthy living easier for people.